REASON-6G/mATRIC/README.md

 # Architecture

-**mATRIC consist of 3 building blocks.** <br>
+**mATRIC platform consist of 3 building blocks.** <br>
-mATRIC integrates with standard ORAN and 3GPP interfaces.
+The platform integrates with standard ORAN and 3GPP interfaces.
 The E2 and O1 interfaces expose the mATRIC platform, allowing it to access technology metrics and RAN nodes.

 1. mATRIC Broker
    (Description)